 Public transport access includes 24 bus stops.

-From an investment perspective, Old Beach offers a gross rental yield of 4.3%, rated as moderate yield.
+Looking at the investment signals, The gross rental yield works out to roughly 4.2%, which reads as moderate yield.
 Property prices are near the state median ($745K/$750K).
 The price-to-income ratio of 7.7x is considered moderate.
 House prices have moved +4.9% year-on-year.
+Population growth of +1.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.